Cynthia Ulrich, campus nurse practitioner, ms, cnp

 The Health Center is located in the lower level of Old Ropp Hall.
 The entrance is on the Riley Creek side.
 Purposes of the Health Center are to provide a variety of health services, and to promote good health on campus.
 Health services are coordinated in the student life office.

 Each new undergraduate student is required to submit a medical history form to the health service prior to enrollment in classes.
-This must include documentation of a TB test taken within six months prior to admission, a Tetanus/Diphtheria booster shot within the last 10 years and two MMR shots.
+This must include documentation of a TB test taken within six months prior to admission, a Tetanus/Diphtheria/ Pertussis (TDap) booster shot within the last 10 years, two MMR vaccines, two varicella vaccines and one meningitis vaccine after the age of 16 years.

-Residential students must sign the Meningococcal/Hepatitis B vaccination status form on page 2 of the medical history form.
+Residential students must sign Hepatitis B vaccination status on the medical history form.

 All athletes must submit a Bluffton University pre-participation physical exam form to the athletic office prior to participating in athletics each year.
 This form must be signed by a licensed medical physician (not a chiropractor, nurse practitioner or physician assistant).

-The Health Center is staffed by a mid-level professional five days a week (Mon.- Fri.
-1 p.m. - 5 p.m.) during the school year.
-The nurse is available to treat minor illnesses and injuries, provide health education and counseling, and arrange referrals to local physicians when necessary.
-There is a charge for TB tests and tetanus-diphtheria booster shots.
-All other services are free of charge.
+The Health Center is staffed by a mid-level professional five days a week during the school year - Monday, Wednesday, Friday 1-5 p.m. and Tuesday & Thursday from 8:30 a.m. -noon.
+The nurse practitioner is available to treat minor illnesses and injuries, provide health education and counseling, and arrange referrals to local physicians when necessary.
+All services provided are free of charge.

 The Bluffton Hospital is located minutes away from the university.
 Twenty-four-hour emergency care is available if needed.